vmware-archive/kubeless/docs/streaming-functions.md

 Use "kubeless trigger kinesis [command] --help" for more information about a command.
 ```

 In order to deploy a Kinesis trigger and associate a Kubeless function to be invoked in response to ingested records in Kinesis data stream, you need to first let Kubeless know the credentials required to acess your AWS Kinesis stream.
-Kubeless will leverage Kubernetes secrets to store the credentails in the cluster and use them to acess the Kinesis stream.
+Kubeless will leverage Kubernetes secrets to store the credentials in the cluster and use them to access the Kinesis stream.

 First you need to creat Kubernetes secret that can store you AWS `aws_access_key_id` and `aws_secret_access_key`.
-Usually if you are using AWS cli your keys will be present in `~/.aws/credentials` or you can create access keys from AWS console.
+Usually if you are using AWS cli your keys will be present in `~/.aws/credentials` or you can create AWS access keys from AWS console.

 ```console
 kubectl create secret generic ec2 --from-literal=aws_access_key_id=ABCAIFDB7GEGGD37HN5Q --from-literal=aws_secret_access_key=gAckl2wtNrY9aaR/OvzAOCaAg6wSkABCsyXazXrx